harrim91/CV/README.md

 I have a demonstrable desire to learn, to push myself towards best practices, and to write the best, cleanest, most thoroughly tested code I possibly can.

+I like to share my knowledge too.
+I really love pair-programming.
+I'm becoming a regular tutor at [codebar](http://codebar.io).
+And I'm even writing my first ever tutorial on my blog.

 I'm now looking for my first role as a developer in a company which has similar commitments to me.
 I care about craftsmanship, and I want to work with craftsmen who will challenge me and facilitate my learning.
+If your company wants to make a positive impact on society, that's a bonus too.

 Skills
 ---